Tloxipeuhca/node-flickr-sync/README.md

   11. Update photo permissions if config file change ;
   12. Update photo tags if needed (creating or updating subfolders) ;
   13. Remove duplicated photos from same photoset ;
-  14. Each photo who are deleted is copied in an album named "Trash" ;
+  14. Each photo who is duplicate is copied in an album named "DuplicatedTrash" ;
   15. You can add to each folder a specific conf to manage permissions and tags.
-Add a directory '.sync' and put inside a conf file named 'flickr.json'.
+Add a directory '.sync' and put inside a conf file named 'flickr.json' ;
+  16. New function to remove a photoset, all photos are linked to the trash photoset ;
+  17. New function to delete each photos inside a trash photoset.

 ## Donation